 \citet{Boro_Saikia_2018_active_MS} studied the chromospheric activity of 4454 cool stars, combining archival HARPS spectra and multiple other surveys.
-However, there are only 2 crossmatch with our catalog.
-We find 1 match with the catalog by \cite{Gomes_2021_active_MS}, where the authors studied the chromospheric activity of 1674 FGK stars using the HARPS archival data.
-We do not find any match with \cite{Martinez_2010_active_MS}, which presented spectroscopic analysis of chromospheric activity for nearby (d$<$25pc) cool (spectral types F to K) stars. \cite{Newton_2017_rotation_flares} presented an optical spectroscopic study of 2202 low mass (between 0.1 to 0.6 M$_\odot$) stars in the solar neighbourhood to study their stellar flares activity and 6 sources are in common with our catalog.
+However, there are no crossmatch with our catalog.
+We do not find any match with the catalog by \cite{Gomes_2021_active_MS}, where the authors studied the chromospheric activity of 1674 FGK stars using the HARPS archival data.
+We also do not find any match with \cite{Martinez_2010_active_MS}, which presented spectroscopic analysis of chromospheric activity for nearby (d$<$25pc) cool (spectral types F to K) stars. \cite{Newton_2017_rotation_flares} presented an optical spectroscopic study of 2202 low mass (between 0.1 to 0.6 M$_\odot$) stars in the solar neighborhood to study their stellar flares activity and only one source is in common with our catalog.
 We find no match with \cite{Brasseur_2019_flares}, where the authors detected short duration ($<$ 5 minutes) NUV flares of $\sim$1000 stars using \galex\ data.
-We do not find any crossmatch with \cite{Yang_2017_flares_kepler_field}, which studied the flaring activity of 540 M-dwarfs in the Kepler field. \cite{Medina_2020_flares_15pc} presented a spectroscopic study of stellar flares in 125 low mass stars (between 0.1 to 0.3 M$_\odot$) within 15 pc volume, we find 2 sources are common with our catalog.
-We are unable to crossmatch with the recent studies on flares and chromospheric activity of M-dwarf using \galex\ data \citep{Rekhi_2023_flares, Li_2024_flares} due to the unavailability of the catalog.
-Therefore, we find 11 sources in our catalog which are previously cataloged as active MS stars.
+We do not find any crossmatch with \cite{Yang_2017_flares_kepler_field}, where the authors studied the flaring activity of 540 M-dwarfs in the Kepler field. \cite{Medina_2020_flares_15pc} presented a spectroscopic study of stellar flares in 125 low mass stars (between 0.1 to 0.3 M$_\odot$) within 15 pc volume, we do not find any common sources with our catalog.
+We find one match with \cite{Li_2024_flares} and no match with \cite{Rekhi_2023_flares} where the authors studied on flares and chromospheric activity of M-dwarf using \galex\ data \citep{Rekhi_2023_flares, Li_2024_flares}.
+Therefore, we find 2 sources in our catalog which are previously cataloged as active MS stars.